Tenants & landlords

 Tenant Resource & Advisory Centre (TRAC)

-Tips on finding a place to rent, including what the costs are, what questions to ask when you view a unit, the signs of a rental scam, what to do if you have a poor credit history, and whether to get tenant insurance.
+Tips on finding a place to rent, including potential additional costs, what questions to ask when you view a unit, the signs of a rental scam, what to do if you have a poor credit history, and information on tenant insurance.
 Includes templates for a cover letter, references list, and pet resumé.

 Tenant Survival Guide: Entering a Tenancy